carlngdemo/automation/README.md

 It's automated as long as I don't have to do it, and I still have a job.

-Once created, the automate button clicks itself.
+The automate button clicks itself.